 Manuscript Guidelines for Dissertation Digests

-Dissertation Digests communicate the key findings from a doctoral dissertation (e.g., DBA, executive DBA, executive Ph.D., D.M., etc.) with findings of practical and theoretical importance and based on rigorous use of qualitative, quantitative or mixed methods.
+Dissertation Digests communicate the main findings from a doctoral dissertation (e.g., DBA, executive DBA, executive Ph.D., D.M., etc.) that highlight the practical and theoretical importance of the findings and reports how evidence was used to make inferences by applying rigorous qualitative, quantitative or mixed methods.

 Each submission should follow a defined format with the following section headings: